The Labrador Boundary

 Division of Responsibility

 The situation was complicated by a series of changes after 1763.
-Considerable friction between the governments of Newfoundland and Quebec was generated by the complaints of those who had obtained Quebec grants to settle along the coast between the St. John River and Blanc Sablon and conduct sedentary fisheries - the Newfoundland authorities being intent upon encouraging the migratory fishery.
+Considerable friction between the governments of Newfoundland and Quebec was generated by the complaints of those who had obtained Quebec grants to settle along the coast between the River St. John and Blanc Sablon and conduct sedentary fisheries - the Newfoundland authorities being intent upon encouraging the migratory fishery.
 One of the provisions of the 1774 Quebec Act (14 Geo III c 83), therefore, was to transfer to Quebec all the "territories, islands and countries" in Labrador that had been placed under Newfoundland jurisdiction in 1763.
 In addition, the northern boundary of Quebec was now defined as the southern boundary of HBC territory (wherever that might be).
 However, instructions issued to governors of Newfoundland after 1774 required them to supervise the fisheries at Labrador, and to protect the Moravian mission settlements which had been established at Nain, Okak and Hopedale.

 This vague division of responsibility proved unworkable.
 As a result of lobbying in London, in 1809 the Labrador coast (as defined in 1763) was returned to Newfoundland (49 Geo III c 27).
 There remained, however, the problem of the proprietors on the North Shore, and this was finally settled by an act of 1825 (6 Geo IV c 59), which moved the southern boundary from the River St. John east to Blanc Sablon, and extended the boundary line inland to the 52nd parallel.
-From there it ran west to the headwaters of the St. John River.
+From there it ran west to the headwaters of the River St. John.

 Interior Boundary Issues

-There was, then, a southern boundary, and it came to be generally accepted that northern boundary lay at Cape Chidley on Killinek Island.
+There was, then, a southern boundary, and it came to be generally accepted that northern boundary lay at Cape Chidley on Killiniq Island (formerly Killinek Island).
 But the interior, western boundary remained undefined.
 Active discussion of the interior boundary issue began in the late 19th century, prompted by two linked developments.
 First, the former HBC territories were acquired by the Dominion of Canada in 1870.
 Second, an 1880 order-in-council gave to the Dominion all British territories in North America which were not already included either in Canada or Newfoundland.
 Not surprisingly, both Ontario and Quebec pressed for a redefinition and extension of their borders.